jerod-estapa/keystone-sample/README.md

-# jerod-site
 ## www.jerodestapa.com
-This is my developer portfolio & blog.
-Built using KeystoneJS.
+This is my personal portfolio & blog.
+Built with KeystoneJS.